JeomJeom/BizCooperator_InternalBusinessSystem/README.md

 This project was bootstrapped with Create React App.
-#BizCooperator System
+# BizCooperator System
-##Introduction
+## Introduction
 BizCooperator System is a internal business system to join different departments database into one system.
 It is still on the process of development.
 New features will be added gradually.

 ## Key Programming Language Utilized
-JavaScript
-ECMAScript6
-HTML
-CSS
-JSX
+JavaScript, ECMAScript6, HTML, CSS, JSX

 ## Framework Used
-React
-- Material-UI
+React - Material-UI

 ## Database Used
 MongoDB Atlas - AWS